 These orbits are "optimal" achievable representations of the real orbital motion under the circumstances of tracking situation and the "state of the art" model situation.
 The precise orbit product for the ERS satellites are the satellite ephemeris (position and velocity vector) including time tag, given in a well-defined reference frame, together with the nominal satellite attitude information and a radial orbit correction.

-All orbit files are in the SP3c format.
-The combined solution is also in PDS format.
+All POD orbit files (REAPER v1/v2) are available in SP3c format.